TaraHelberg/Hang-Hangman/README.md

       + 2 Input by user
       + Screen clears & Game Level option shows .
       + Input Space Shown
-      + Note on selection of any other the 3 options game will start at that level
+      + Note on selection of any of the 3 options game will start at that level

   ![options2](./assest/readmeimages/hangman-options2.png)